 Some Pros of Online Proctored Testing

 Accessibility – For test-takers, convenience and accessibility are the most important benefits.
-Thanks to Online Proctored (OP) test delivery, students can take an exam at home or at the office, which will save the test-takers considerably in time and expenses.
+Thanks to Online Proctored (OP) test delivery, students can take an exam at home or at the office, saving them considerable time and expenses.
 Most probably, this is the biggest advantage of taking an exam online: candidates are not required to travel to and from a testing center.

 Flexibility – Another key benefit of online testing is flexibility.
 Students don’t have to register for the exam far in advance.
 Often, they can schedule their test for the same day they’re free to sit for the exam if a proctor is available.
 To learn how to log in to your GED.com account and what to do if you have forgotten your password, check out the linked page.

 When taking the GED exam, for example, test-takers don’t have to plan and register for one of the four GED subtests weeks in advance.
-They can schedule their exam for the very same day or, if needed, reschedule their exams up to 30 minutes prior to the set testing appointment.
+They can schedule their exam for the same day or, if needed, reschedule it up to 30 minutes before the scheduled testing appointment.
 Especially for candidates with pretty busy schedules, this is particularly helpful.

 Some Cons of Online Proctored Testing

 Restrictions – When it comes to freedom of movement or stretching, online proctored exams are far more restrictive.
-To make sure online exams are done correctly, students are usually not allowed to leave the immediate vicinity of their computers, regardless of the location.
-If these restrictions cause any discomfort for students, they may be far better off if they’ll sit for their exams at a physical testing center.
+To ensure online exams are conducted correctly, students are usually not allowed to leave the immediate vicinity of their computers, regardless of the location.
+If these restrictions cause any discomfort for students, they may be far better off sitting for their exams at a physical testing center.

 Is Cheating Possible with the GED Online Proctored Exam?